Our Approach

 Lead Candidate Varoglutamstat

-Our lead candidate, varoglutamstat (PQ912) is a proprietary, potent (nanomolar) and selective inhibitor of human glutaminyl cyclases QPCT and QPCTL with therapeutic potential in indications including inflammatory and fibrotic diseases, neurodegenerative diseases, cancer and others.
+Our lead candidate, varoglutamstat (PQ912) is a proprietary, potent (nanomolar) and selective inhibitor of human glutaminyl cyclases QPCT and QPCTL with therapeutic potential in a diverse set of indications with high unmet medical need including inflammatory/fibrotic disorders of the kidney and other organs.

 QPCT/L inhibitors in kidney inflammation/fibrosis: